-Main events began almost at exactly the same time.
-A further headache for followers on TV and devices alike.
+Main events began almost simultaneously – a further headache for followers on TV and devices alike.

 Let’s be blunt on this, though.
-Fans should be able to enjoy one big event at a time and not miss a second of the action.
+Fans should enjoy one big event at a time and not miss a second of the action.

-Promoters Eddie Hearn and Frank Warren (📸 Stacey Verbeek) do not communicate with each other.
+Promoters Eddie Hearn and Frank Warren do not communicate with each other.
 Something which must change for the good of the sport moving forward.

 Josh Warrington deserved to have the sole spotlight on his night.
 But ultimately had some of the shine taken off when detractors chose to put Whyte’s KO above his victory.

 It’s a scenario that has to be addressed by the British Boxing Board of Control.
-The BBBofC really need to rule against doubling up these kinds of events.
+The BBBofC really needs to rule against doubling up these kinds of events.

-Like many, Warren believed Hearn should never have booked the date once Warrington v Frampton was pencilled in.
-A move which ultimately hit fans in the neck and pocket.
+Like many, Warren believed Hearn should never have booked the date once Warrington v Frampton was penciled in.
+A move that ultimately hit fans in the neck and pocket.

-With mega-deals secured, Hearn predicts more clashes in 2019.
-Despite the fact the solitary one in 2018 was an absolute nightmare for all concerned.
+With mega-deals secured, Hearn predicted more clashes in 2019.
+Despite the fact, the solitary one in 2018 was an absolute nightmare for all concerned.

-ITV Box Office are also back in the game with Al Haymon, meaning it’s possible three events on the paid platform could happen on one night.
+ITV Box Office is also back in the game with Al Haymon, meaning it’s possible three events on the paid platform could happen in one night.

-The BBBofC, Hearn, Warren and Haymon’s UK team have to at least sit down and discuss what happens next.
+The BBBofC, Hearn, Warren, and Haymon’s UK team have to sit down and discuss what happens next.